 Palliative care investment and reform

-The Queensland Government has committed additional funding of $171 million from 2021-22 to 2025-26 to lead reforms to palliative care.
+In addition to its ongoing investment in Queensland’s palliative care system, the Queensland Government has committed additional funding of $171 million from 2021-22 to 2025-26 to lead reforms to palliative care.
 This significant additional investment will fund critical initiatives to expand and strengthen palliative care services for Queenslanders to ensure it remains high-quality, accessible and enables people to exercise genuine choice at end of life, allowing them to die with dignity.

 The new funding will be implemented using a stepwise investment approach, with investment gradually increasing over the five years to demonstrate an immediate, but pragmatic commencement of service delivery.
 By 2025-26, the total approximate spend on palliative care is expected to be close to $250 million each year.
 For an overview of the funding package, please see here.